AmrAbdelgwaad/Audiophile-ecommerce-website/README.md

 - [google-webfonts-helper](https://gwfh.mranftl.com/fonts) - I used this to import the fonts locally
 - [webcode.tools](https://webcode.tools/css-generator/keyframe-animation) - To generate css animations
 - [codpen.io](https://codepen.io/sosuke/pen/Pjoqqp) - I used this pen to change svg colors  using filter property
+- [FreeCodeCamp](https://www.freecodecamp.org/news/how-to-build-a-modal-with-javascript/) - How to build a modal
 ## Author:

 - [LinkedIn](https://www.linkedin.com/in/amrabelgawad/)